-The lens file rig must always be the first one in the rig hierarchy.
-It is able to select one of the lens files, which must be located in the Lensfile folder in the TH configuration folder in %ProgramData%.
-Once in the hierarchy, the lensfile interprets the incoming raw zoom and raw focus values and sends FieldOfView, K1, K2, CenterShift and NodalPoint to the engine.
-The camera service object must be targeted to the lensfile rig.
+The Lens File rig must always be the first in a rig hierarchy.
+It is able to select one of the lens files, which must be located in the Lensfile folder in the Tracking Hub configuration folder in %ProgramData%.
+Once in the hierarchy, the lens file interprets the incoming raw zoom and raw focus values and sends FieldOfView, K1, K2, CenterShift and NodalPoint to the engine.
+The camera service object must be targeted to the lens file rig.

-lensext +ෑ 0,00 ී (රි 0,00 ී ••• •••
+lensext +ෑ 0,00 ී (ර) 0,00 ී ••• •••

 Scaling

 ScXNear 1,0000 (5

 ScXWide 1,0000 (5

-ScYNear 1,0000 〇
+ScYNear 1,0000 (5

 ScYWide 1,0000 (5

-Lensfile
+Lensfile \$

-Lensfile for LensExtender
+Lensfile for LensExtender \$

 Reload Lenfiles Reload

 The only trackable parameter in the rig is the lensext parameter.
 In some protocols, such as FreeD, the lens extender is tracked.
 The value of lensext can be 0 or 1.
 If it is 0, the first lens file is used.
 If set to 1, the second lens file is used.
 The scaling values define a scale factor for the field of view with respect to the actual zoom value.
 ScYNear and ScXNear are the scaling factor when the lens is completely zoomed in.
 ScYWide and ScXWide define the scaling factor when the lens is completely wide.
 Between Wide and Near, the values are interpolated.
-If you do any changes inside the lensfile or add some new, you must press Reload to make them available in your configuation.
+If you do any changes inside the lens file or add some new, you must press Reload to make them available in your configuration.